rancher/docs/content/rancher/v2.6/en/security/cve/_index.md

 ---
-title: Rancher CVEs and Resolutions
+title: Security Advisories and CVEs
 weight: 300
 ---

 Rancher is committed to informing the community of security issues in our products.
-Rancher will publish CVEs (Common Vulnerabilities and Exposures) for issues we have resolved.
+Rancher will publish security advisories and CVEs (Common Vulnerabilities and Exposures) for issues we have resolved.
+New security advisories are also published in Rancher's GitHub [security page](https://github.com/rancher/rancher/security/advisories).

 | ID | Description | Date | Resolution |
 |----|-------------|------|------------|